ygda-org/programming-guide/README.md

 ### 2. Download the assets

 This repo contains the assets you will be using in the game.
 *Alternatively, make your own!
-This will be really time-consuming-- wouldn't recommend if it's your first time using Godot.*
+This will be really time-consuming--wouldn't recommend if it's your first time using Godot.*

 - If you have Godot on your computer, navigate to the [programming guide repo](https://github.com/ygda-org/Programming-Guide) (which you probably are already on), download the zip file, and extract the contents.